-Having just seen, loved, and written about Girly (1970), it's a fine task to delve into a very similar and yet unique unto itself personal favorite schlock horror film, Spider Baby (1968), for Stacie Ponder's Ye Olde Film Club Day over at the definitive Final Girl.
+Having just seen, loved, and written about Girly (1970), I must delve into its American cousin, Jack Hill's de-lovely Spider Baby (1968), for Stacie Ponder's Ye Olde Film Club Day over at the definitive Final Girl.

 disturbing things about via the NY Times' Ben Brantley:

 Gomez (Mr. Lane) and Morticia (Ms. Neuwirth), the heads of the family, discover to their alarm that Wednesday (Krysta Rodriguez, left), their 18-year-old daughter, has fallen in love with Lucas Beineke (Wesley Taylor), a young man from a middle-class all-American home.
 What’s more, Wednesday has invited Lucas and his parents — Mal (Terrence Mann) and Alice (Carolee Carmello) — for dinner, and insists that the family try to act “normal” for the night.Wednesday grown up and asking her parents to act "normal'" and not embarrass her in front of her bland boyfriend?
 Why bother making the play at all?
 Nothing's worse than when a genuinely macabre family gets watered down and sanitized to appease Times Square tourists.
-What's next for these mad remakers?
-Midnight Cowboy where Joe Buck gets a great job as singing dishwasher in Times Square and meets a gorgeous tourist named Ratsa Rizzita?
-Now, imagine a Spider Baby remake starring Michael Cera in the same situation as Quin Redecker (above) --tied down and at the mercy of a nubile nymphet with two butcher knives.
+Imagine a Spider Baby remake starring Michael Cera in the same situation as Quin Redecker (above) --tied down and at the mercy of a nubile nymphet with two butcher knives.
 Cera would squirm and make lame excuses and try to talk his way out of the situation, just like a big...fat... bug... caught in a spider web.
 Redecker still squirms, but he's a swell fella, with some real class and a thorough knowledge of horror films.

-Spider Baby has a come a long way and endured many setbacks to its current cult status, like being barely screened at all when originally released because in late '68 no one wanted black and white films at the drive-in anymore, all of a sudden.
-It resurfaced later on blurry video where it became a slow-burn cult favorite, but even then it was the kind of film you had to dig for, at least I did in 1990 when I'd watch it every night around three AM, drunk on bourbon and ginger ale - it was on a 6-hour tape I made, betwixt Mesa of Lost Women and Faster Pussycat Kill Kill.
+Spider Baby has a come a long way and endured many setbacks en route to its current cult status, like being barely screened at all when originally released because in late '68 no one wanted black and white films at the drive-in anymore, all of a sudden.
+It resurfaced later on blurry video where it became a slow-burn cult favorite, but even then it was the kind of film you had to dig for.
+At least I had to dig in 1990 when I'd watch it every night around three AM, drunk on bourbon and ginger ale - it was on a 6-hour tape I made, betwixt Mesa of Lost Women and Faster Pussycat Kill Kill --all culled from Scarecrow video rentals.
 Together they formed for me an inner sacred space of the devouring Kali goddess cinematic energy, a womb where death and life were all in the hands of batshit insane dark haired spider ladies, and set the groundwork for my appreciation of Camille Paglia's 'chthonic' vision when I read her Sexual Personae a few years later.
 Prurience, punishment and drunken self-loathing all came together for me watching this film, transmuting into to 127 proof gold of the absolving Kali.

 No one can climb into the lap of a tied-down uncle Peter (Redecker) or mix girly baby doll sexuality and creepy murderousness like Jill Banner (above).
 Though Beverly Washburn as her sister Elizabeth comes in a respectable second.
 Together, it gets no better.
 Cordelia's more about tattling to the family cutsodian/chauffer Bruno (Lon Chaney Jr.) while Virignia's thing is the "spider game" and presumably is the titutlar baby; her sister Cordelia doesn't even like spiders!
 As usual with these film dionee, the brother is a wild child simpleton (Syd Haig), the patriarch long dead but still in his upstairs master bedroom, and Bruno is the best kind of dad to step in as guardian, eternally gentle and decent with his homicidal charges.